TDClarke/Volatility3-Game-plugins/README.md

 The EA artifacts one extracts:
 Process, Account and Game keys and other data using YaraScan in the plugin.

-These competing approaches enable me to explore using Regex, filter JSON and YaraScan patterns!
+These competing approaches enable me to explore using Regex, text filters, YaraScan patterns JSON data!

 TODO: Explore extracting steam credentials!